GeorgiosKyrio/mcmc-agnfit/README.md

 ```

-Write for example the following in your python script(again we have the Mdotedd as the physical constraint for the accretion rate) :
+**Again we have the Mdotedd as the physical constraint(maximum) for the accretion rate**

+Write for example the following in your python script:

 ```
 from mcmc_agnfit import MCMCAGNFit